Sicilian Defense

 The variation starts with 2.d4 (without Nf3, this attempt is usually aiming for a very unbalanced game), 2…cxd4 (the challenge is accepted), and 3.c3 (offering a whole pawn for the quick improvement chances and probability of strong activity).

-Traps in Sicilian Defense
+Common Traps in the Sicilian Defense

 Like many chess openings, the Sicilian Defense features several traps that players should know.